 In Belgium and the Netherlands, a fellow dressed as St. Nicholas would arrive by ship on December 6 and ride a white horse (or a donkey) through the towns, handing out gifts.
 It was the Dutch pronunciation of his name—Sinterklaas—as well as Dutch traditions that made their way to America.
 These led the way to the name Santa Claus and the gift-giving tradition.

 For many European countries, this simple gift-giving day in early Advent helps preserve a Christmas Day focus on the meaning of Christmas itself.

 Sunday, December 6

 Saint Nicholas Traditions

-You may find it interesting that some of our Santa Claus traditions truly came from St. Nicholas Day.
-If your children are confused about Santa Claus, perhaps tell them the story of St. Nicholas who was a real saint who bestowed gifts onto others to demonstrate his faith.
+You may find it interesting that some of our Santa Claus traditions indeed came from St. Nicholas Day.
+If your children are confused about Santa Claus, tell them the story of St. Nicholas, who was a bonafide saint who bestowed gifts onto others to demonstrate his faith.

 Leaving out Shoes

 The most common way to celebrate St. Nicholas Day is to leave shoes out for St. Nicholas to place small gifts in.
 Socks are fine, too.

 Traditionally, the gifts are simply small candies or coins—little items that bring a lot of joy to children.
 If you wish to celebrate this tradition, leave shoes or wooden clogs by the door on the evening of December 5.